A delicious and comforting recipe for how to make cheese fondue. Serve with fresh crusty bread, veggies or grilled meats.

 Normally, people use long forks to dip chunks of bread into the melted cheese mixture.

-While the term “fondue” has become extended to include chocolate fondue in which fruit is used to dip into melted chocolate and fondue bourguignonne in which pieces of meat are dipped and cooked in hot oil, when we say fondue is for dinner, it means cheese fondue!
+While the term “fondue” has become extended to include chocolate fondue or fondue bourguignonne (in which pieces of meat are dipped and cooked in hot oil), when we say fondue is for dinner, it means cheese fondue!

 - 2 c white wine